mainwp/mainwp/readme.txt

 = 4.1.10.2 - 11-8-2021 =
 * Fixed: An issue with running scheduled tasks
 * Fixed: An issue with showing the Remove Site button in the wrong pages
+* Fixed: An issue with setting plugins and themes Trusted status
 * Added: Support for email notifications hooked by extension

 = 4.1.10.1 - 10-22-2021 =